kmastrin/Project1/README.md

-# Web1
+# Project1
-Web Design I, Alamo Colleges
+Project for Web Design 1.